jamtay/electronic-voting/README.md

 ## Instructions
 1. Clone repository `git clone https://github.com/jamtay/electronic-voting.git`
-2. Enter `cd electronic voting` in the terminal
+2. Enter `cd electronic-voting` in the terminal
 2. From the terminal enter `sbt clean run`
 3. Wait for `"(Server started, use Ctrl+D to stop and go back to the console...)"` to appear in the terminal window
 4. In your browser navigate to [localhost:9000](http://localhost:9000)